 Lawyers often receive funds from which the lawyer's fee will be paid.
-The lawyer is not required to remit to the clients funds that the lawyer reasonably believes represent fees owed.
+The lawyer is not required to remit to the clients' funds account funds that the lawyer reasonably believes represent fees owed.
 However, a lawyer may not hold funds to coerce a client into accepting the lawyer's contention.
 The disputed portion of the funds must be kept in a trust account and the lawyer should suggest means for prompt resolution of the dispute, such as arbitration.
 The undisputed portion of the funds shall be promptly distributed.

 Subsection (f) also recognizes that third parties, such as a client's creditor who has a lien on funds recovered in a personal injury action, may have lawful claims against specific funds or other property in a lawyer's custody.
 A lawyer may have a duty under applicable law to protect such third-party claims against wrongful interference by the client.
-In such cases[, when the third-party claim is not frivolous under applicable law,] the lawyer must refuse to surrender the property to the client until the claims are resolved.
-A lawyer should not unilaterally assume to arbitrate a dispute between the client and the third party, but, when there are substantial grounds for dispute as to the person entitled to the funds, the lawyer may file an action to have a court resolve the dispute.
+In such cases the lawyer must refuse to surrender the property to the client until the claims are resolved.
+A lawyer should not unilaterally assume to arbitrate a dispute between Rules_minutes_121409.doc 11 the client and the third party, but, when there are substantial grounds for dispute as to the person entitled to the funds, the lawyer may file an action to have a court resolve the dispute.